 Our tips on using inclusive language in the workplace

-Inclusive means many things but in this blog I want to talk about language.
+Inclusion means many things.
+But in this blog, I want to talk about language.

 Language tells us not just who we are, but where we have been and where we are now.
 It builds relationships and forges connections.
 It makes people feel included, like they fit in.

-Language can also create barriers.
+Language also creates barriers.
 It can make people feel excluded, like they don’t belong.

 Talking about disability and illnesses